nextflow-io/nextflow/docs/operator.rst

 Field       Description
 =========== ============================
-by          Defines the number of lines in each `chunk` (default: ``1``) limit       Limits the number of retrieved lines to the specified value. charset     Parse the content by using the specified charset e.g. ``UTF-8`` compress    When ``true`` resulting file chunks are GZIP compressed.
+by          Defines the number of lines in each `chunk` (default: ``1``) limit       Limits the number of retrieved lines for each file to the specified value. charset     Parse the content by using the specified charset e.g. ``UTF-8`` compress    When ``true`` resulting file chunks are GZIP compressed.
 The ``.gz`` suffix is automatically added to chunk file names. decompress  When ``true``, decompress the content using the GZIP format before processing it (note: files whose name ends with ``.gz`` extension are decompressed automatically)